tardate/LittleArduinoProjects/Kinetics/StepperMotors/ULN2003Module/README.md

 There are any number of versionss of the ULN2003A module.
 I have one identfiied as X113647 and is commonly supplied with the 28BYJ-48 stepper motor.

-In addition to LEDs and a smotthing capacitor, this module includes a jumper that disconnects the positive motor supply from the connector to the motor - this may perhaps be used for testing, where you want to see the ULN2003A outputs and LEDs change state but do not actually want to power the motor.
+In addition to LEDs and a smotthing capacitor, this module includes a jumper that disconnects the positive motor supply from the connector to the motor - though I can't think of a really good reason why this might be useful.

 ![Build](./assets/ULN2003Module_build.jpg?raw=true)